Brighton & Hove Greyhound Stadium: 1945–1980

 After the war the company was called the Brighton & Hove Stadium Ltd and in 1948 the stadium introduced a new event called the Regency.
 The Managing Director Charles Wakeling who was also the chairman of Brighton & Hove Albion F.C. died leaving the stadium in the hands of Major Carlos Campbell.
 Campbell died in 1958 leaving the controlling interest of the shares in the hands of the GRA.
 They brought in Gerard Kealey as General Manager and Peter Shotton as Racing Manager (the latter replacing Tom King in 1964) and the pair went about building up the reputation of the seaside track.
 During the sixties racing was held on Wednesday and Saturday evenings, in addition to the restaurant there was three buffet bars and seven licensed bars.
 The circumference had changed to 491 yards with distances of 550, 725 and 880 yards with an 'Inside Sumner' hare.
 The track trainers consisted of Fred Lugg, Arthur Hancock, Birch & Gunner (Charles George) Smith.
+The outside ‘McGee’ hare was later introduced when the bends were banked in the early 1970s.
 Gunner Smith steered Luxury Liner through to 1961 English Greyhound Derby Derby final.

 George Curtis represented Brighton in two consecutive Greyhound Derby finals with Hard Held in 1969 and Sirius in 1970.